 - Pumps should be mounted in a cool, dry, well ventilated location. - Pump harnesses are 3' long and must not be extended.
 Choose pump and PCM mounting locations accordingly. - Pumps can be wall or floor mounted.
-See Appendix A for mounting dimensions. - Pumps must be mounted so that the oil level indicators and the reservoir are visible and accessible to the operator. - The service valve knob must be easily accessible.
+See Appendix A for mounting dimensions. - Do not mount pumps on a grounded metal surface. - Pumps must be mounted so that the oil level indicators and the reservoir are visible and accessible to the operator. - The service valve knob must be easily accessible.
 Ensure there is room around the knob for a user to grasp it and turn it. - Pump ports are color coded from the factory to indicate the appropriate cylinder fitting connection. - Pump ports and corresponding cylinder ports are also marked with "U" and "D."